minar09/LIP-JPPNet-TensorFlow/README.md

 ## Joint Body Parsing & Pose Estimation Network (JPPNet)
 Xiaodan Liang, Ke Gong, Xiaohui Shen, and Liang Lin, "Look into Person: Joint Body Parsing & Pose Estimation Network and A New Benchmark", T-PAMI 2018.
+[LIP_JPPNet](https://github.com/Engineering-Course/LIP_JPPNet)

 ### Introduction

-JPPNet is a state-of-art deep learning methord for human parsing and pose estimation built on top of [Tensorflow](http://www.tensorflow.org).
+JPPNet is a state-of-art deep learning method for human parsing and pose estimation built on top of [Tensorflow](http://www.tensorflow.org).

 This novel joint human parsing and pose estimation network incorporates the multiscale feature connections and iterative location refinement in an end-to-end framework to investigate efficient context modeling and then enable parsing and pose tasks that are mutually beneficial to each other.
 This unified framework achieves state-of-the-art performance for both human parsing and pose estimation tasks.

-This distribution provides a publicly available implementation for the key model ingredients reported in our latest [paper](https://arxiv.org/pdf/1804.01984.pdf) which is accepted by T-PAMI 2018.
+This distribution provides a publicly available implementation for the key model ingredients reported in [paper](https://arxiv.org/pdf/1804.01984.pdf) which is accepted by T-PAMI 2018.

 We simplify the network to solve human parsing by exploring a novel self-supervised structure-sensitive learning approach, which imposes human pose structures into the parsing results without resorting to extra supervision.
-There is also a public implementation of this self-supervised structure-sensitive JPPNet ([SS-JPPNet](https://github.com/Engineering-Course/LIP_SSL)).
+There is also a public implementation (Caffe) of this self-supervised structure-sensitive JPPNet ([SS-JPPNet](https://github.com/Engineering-Course/LIP_SSL)).

 ### Look into People (LIP) Dataset

-The SSL is trained and evaluated on our [LIP dataset](http://www.sysu-hcp.net/lip) for human parsing.
+The SSL is trained and evaluated on [LIP dataset](http://www.sysu-hcp.net/lip) for human parsing.
 Please check it for more model details.
 The dataset is also available at [google drive](https://drive.google.com/drive/folders/0BzvH3bSnp3E9ZW9paE9kdkJtM3M?usp=sharing) and [baidu drive](http://pan.baidu.com/s/1nvqmZBN).

 ### Pre-trained models

-We have released our trained models of JPPNet on LIP dataset at [google drive](https://drive.google.com/open?id=1BFVXgeln-bek8TCbRjN6utPAgRE0LJZg) and [baidu drive](https://pan.baidu.com/s/1hQvg1TMIt0JA0yMfjyzQgQ).
+There is a release of trained models of JPPNet on LIP dataset at [google drive](https://drive.google.com/open?id=1BFVXgeln-bek8TCbRjN6utPAgRE0LJZg) and [baidu drive](https://pan.baidu.com/s/1hQvg1TMIt0JA0yMfjyzQgQ).